 “I knew you squirts from the South were made of suet!”

-At this, the squires attacked as one.
+The squires attacked Victor as one.
 Still laughing, their opponent stepped aside from one blow, parrying another and headbutting the one on his left.
 As the squire staggered back, blood spewing from his nose, the broad-shouldered warrior grabbed the final one by the throat and forced him to his knees.
 The others staggered to their feet and called out, one at a time, that they yielded.

 “I’ve only seen such ferocity and dedication to victory once before,” Archmaester Marwyn observed.